cs4241-c25/final-project-obsidian-ducks/README.md

 1. Load time issues when deploying the final application
 2. Fetch errors during deployment
 3. Time issues as all the components were handmade with just TailwindCSS

+## Why we deserve a 100
+The application has varying components of complexity that are functional across multiple devices/screens.
+We've made a valiant effort to be mindful of responsive design practices throughout each iteration of this project.
+We made an application that is clean and simplistic in style and functionality with the thought and care we put into thinking through the component-based designs for consistent styling throughout the application.
+Going on theme with our WPIBuys brand, we decided to implement live messaging for seller-to-buyer exchanges.
+This was the biggest piece that made WPIBuys a full-functioning e-commerce site for WPI students.
+Fetching errors and timing issues were the biggest challenges that we faced.
+Many of us learned a great deal about the importance of optimizing our functionality following deploying due to bugs that become apparent.
+This was accomplished by reducing the time we needed to fetch from the backend.
+The project gave each member great knowledge and experience in new technologies (NextJS, Mongoose,...etc.) that will ultimately be useful following the completion of this course.